top of page

 What Can We Do?

-The answer is not hopeful The board did not take questions publicly, and by all accounts seems intent on filing the rejection.
+The answer is not hopeful The board did not take questions publicly, and by all accounts seems intent on maintaining the rejection as filed.

-In most states, a petition of 10% of membership can call a special meeting.
+In most states, a petition of of membership can call a special meeting.
+In WA, the goal for us would be 20% of membership, and that will be written into the new bylaws.

 The question neighbors will have to ask themselves is, how far is too far?